Skip to main content

 Psychological investigations of compassion have primarily focused on three specific orientations of compassion.
 They are:

 Receiving Compassion: . . . . . . . . .
 The feeling like one does not deserve kindness from others, can create a fear of receiving compassion.
-For some, being the recipient of compassion can cause avoidance, and negative emotions such as grief or loneliness.
 Improving this orientation of compassion may enhance relationships and social connectedness by coaching individuals to become more comfortable being the object of another person’s attention.

 Self-Compassion: . . . . . . . . . .
 Self-compassion positively affects coping skills, life satisfaction, emotional intelligence, social connectedness, mastery of goals, personal initiative, curiosity, wisdom, happiness, optimism, and positive affect.
 A key component of self-compassion is the absence of self-criticism, which is known to be an early predictor of anxiety and depression.
 Self-compassionate people tend to recognize that imperfection and failure are often unavoidable, and so are more likely to be kind to themselves when confronted with negative experiences.